 - Choosing the wrong floor plan- More often than not, people fall trap to luxurious and attractive floor plans.
 Before selecting a floor plan for your space, one needs to understand the needs for the same.
 For example, if you want office space in the home, you will not want it to be next to the kitchen or kid’s bedroom.
 So, choose the plan wisely keeping in minds the personal needs and preferences.

-- Room Sizing- Most of the floor plans often mentions the dimensions of the room on the floor plan.
+- Room Sizing- Most of the floor plans often mentions the dimensions of the room on the to draw a floor plan.
 How many times have you followed the dimensions and then realised later on that the furniture does not fit your room at all?
 Prevention is better than cure, and hence it is better to measure all the existing furniture and table and then determine how much space you need.

 - Space management- A well-planned 1000 sq.ft.
 Sometimes feels more spacious than a 2000 sq.ft.
 It is all about how the existing space is managed to give a spacious feel.